 A strong Value Proposition for aviation data stakeholders

-Discover some of the innovative Big Data services ICARUS is developing for the Aviation market: ICARUS MVP, Data Management in ICARUS, Data Safeguarding in ICARUS, Data Analytics in ICARUS, among others.
+Discover some of the innovative Big Data services ICARUS is developing for the Aviation market and that comprise the ICARUS value propositions: ICARUS MVP, Data Management in ICARUS, Data Safeguarding in ICARUS, Data Analytics in ICARUS, among others.

 Blog post prepared by ENG.